 The lessee is generally treated as the holder of the luxury car and is entitled to claim a deduction for the decline in value of the car.
-For the purpose of calculating the deduction, the cost of the car is limited to the car limit for the year in which the lease is granted.
+For the purpose of calculating the deduction, the first element of the cost of the car is limited to the car limit for the year in which the lease is granted.